kenkehoe/AtmosphericPythonCourse/workflow/python_workflow.md

 Notice that the PYTHONPATH paths are set first just after the current directory.
 Then the PYTHONUSERBASE paths expanded to the directory containing Python files.
 Finally the path appended with sys.path.append().

 ### .local directory
 On Linux and Mac systems a hidden directory in the user's home directory called _.local_ contains files and paths to application specific information.
 Often this will contain installations of executables in the _/bin_ directory and library modules in _/lib_ directory.
 Python will typically separate different major.minor versions of Python installation into different folders.
-For example your home directory .local folder could contain multiple Python version library folders.
+For example, your home directory .local folder could contain multiple Python version library folders.

 <pre>
 > ls /Users/Galahad/.local